SemanticMediaWiki/SemanticMediaWiki/src/MediaWiki/Search/README.md

 SMW\MediaWiki\Search
    │
    ├─ QueryBuilder
+   ├─ SearchEngineFactory
-   ├─ Search           # Implements the `SearchEngine`
+   ├─ ExtendedSearchEngine     # Implements the `SearchEngine`
+   │     └─ ExtendedSearch
    ├─ SearchResult             # Individual result representation
    └─ SearchResultSet          # Contains a set of results return from the `QueryEngine`
 </pre>

 Classes that provide an additional search form to support structured searches in `Special:Search` with the help of the [`SpecialSearchProfileForm`](https://www.mediawiki.org/wiki/Manual:Hooks/SpecialSearchProfileForm) hook.